DJ, Kaituku waiata

 Tasks

-- edit audio or video recordings
+- edit audio and video recordings

 Enterprising